iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-11-12-machine-learning-logistic-regression.md

 p = \frac{1}{1 + e^{-(b_0 + b_1 x)}}
 $$

-Logistic Regression
-It is mainly used when we have to work on probability.
+**Logistic Regression** is mainly used when we have to work on probability.
 It outputs values between 0 and 1.
 So 0.5 is cutoff point and anything below 0.5 goes to class 0 and rest to class 1.

 Logistic is also called Sigmod.
 Shown in function below.

 $$ ϕ(z) = 11 + e−z $$

-$ ϕ(z) = 11 + e−z $
+$$ ϕ(z) = 11 + e−z $$

 $$
 P(E)   = {n \choose k} p^k (1-p)^{ n-k}